57 Best Chinese Movies of All Time [Fresh for 2024]

 Fans of “House of Cards” who enjoy plain evil deception and tales of treachery will love this movie.
 It is one of several adaptations of the novel “Les Liaisons dangereuses” (Dangerous Liaisons) by Pierre Choderlos de Laclos.

-Taking place in 1940s Shanghai, this film chronicles a wager made between a man and a woman that thrill themselves on creating the kind of drama and danger that could ruin lives.
+Taking place in 1940s Shanghai, this film chronicles a wager made between a man and a woman who thrill themselves on creating the kind of drama and danger that could ruin lives.

 The cinematography is decadent and vibrant creating picturesque scenes of glamorous Shanghai amidst a budding communist movement.
 Think “Great Gatsby” meets “Cruel Intentions,” but Chinese.